PHOENIX - Arizona Department of Education - Important links:

 Peoria Unified School District #11

-Peoria Unified School District will begin on Wednesday, August 5 with an all-virtual format.
-Additional details will be released on July 1.
+Peoria Unified School District started classes on Wednesday, August 5 with an all-virtual format.

 Phoenix Union High School District